Alternate title: How to turn your used OmniPod’s into Christmas tree ornaments.

 Now that we are using the OmniPod insulin pump, our medical waste has changed, yet there is still a lot of stuff to get rid of.

-I plan on enrolling in their Eco-Pod Program, but just haven’t gotten around to it yet.
-So we have a box of used pods.
+We have a box of used pods.
 What to do, what to do?

 Since my daughter is always in the mood for crafting, I asked if this is something she would like to do.
 She said she would like to decorate the little tree that adorns her room with pod decorations.

 I spent $8.08 at the craft store on supplies, but honestly, this could be done for less.
 Maybe even for free if you have appropriate supplies laying around the house.